kxynos/embedded_hacking/frida/Frida_return_manipulation.md

 Spawned `testapp`.
 Use %resume to let the main thread start executing!
 [Local::testapp]->
 ```
 Now to get the Base address for the application.
 We need this to calculate the actual address of the function *testFunc2*.
-With ASLR enbaled it will be different everytime the application runs.
-So we have to calculate it everytime.
+With ASLR enabled it will be different every time the application runs.
+So we have to calculate it every time.
 This is done with add().

 ```js
 [Local::testapp]-> Module.findBaseAddress('testapp')